 If you pass gas or belch, and the pain or heaviness on your chest goes away, it could be stomach pain or heartburn.
 If the pain persists and you also experience shortness of breath or nausea, it may be a sign of a heart-related issue and must be checked by an experienced heart doctor.

 Visit Dr. Steven Reisman at the New York Cardiac Diagnostic Center to have your symptoms and complaints accurately diagnosed and know what you are going through.
-The expert doctor will examine your condition thoroughly and run tests to determine if there is a significant risk of coronary artery disease.
+The expert doctor at local cardiology will examine your condition thoroughly and run tests to determine if there is a significant risk of coronary artery disease.
 He will plan a thorough and non-invasive evaluation to determine your cardiovascular status.

 Dr. Steven Reisman is an internationally recognized cardiologist and heart specialist.
 He is a member of the American College of Cardiology, American Heart Association, and a founding member of the American Society of Nuclear Cardiology.